KauzClay/docs-tap/scst-store/ingress.hbs.md

 Where:

 - `CERT-NAME` is the name of the certificate.
 This must be `ingress-cert` if no custom certificate is used.
-- `OUTPUT-FILE` is the file you want to create to store the certificate.
+- `OUTPUT-FILE` is the file you want to create to store the certificate in.

 For example: